dreamerslab/node.queue/Readme.md

 With Queue you can push functions to a queue `outside` the function scope; execute the queued functions later even `in different files`.
 It makes your code easily to be more modularized.

-Queue is a lighter version of [Queue](https://github.com/dreamerslab/node.queue).
-It runs faster without namespace support.

 ## Requires